 Food is such a gift…

-My family and I recently took a trip to Hawaii where there were so many amazing grilled, fresh, and AIP compliant foods were available.
+My family and I recently took a trip to Hawaii where there were so many amazing grilled, fresh, and compliant foods were available.
 I found it easy to stick to the plan and even noticed that more and more of the menus offered gluten-free option.
 If I could share a couple tips for travel…

 Know Your Choices: Take a look at the menu before you arrive at the restaurant to ensure they can accommodate any special requests.
 I’ll even call ahead to ask questions.
 Many restaurants are happy to help and appreciate the call ahead to prepare for your arrival.
+Fresh vegetables can always be grilled, baked potatoes are an easy go to.
+If the restaurant is unsure of what you mean by WFPB explain the simplicity of it…whole food plant based.
+It can sound so difficult and yet on of the easiest plans to follow.

 Emergency Snacks: We never know if they will be a problem with the flights or meals etc. I always have a few emergency snacks in my carry on in case we’re running late or need an extra little something.

-Order a small refrigerator: Many hotels have the mini bars in the room packed with so many goodies but not AIP goodies.
+Order a small refrigerator: Many hotels have the mini bars in the room packed with so many goodies but not WFPB goodies.
 I often ask to have a small refrigerator delivered before we arrive allowing us to store our healthy foods.
 Most hotels will deliver it with a small charge or even better, no charge at all.

-Find the nearest health store or grocery store: When we land we like to load up on all things AIP so having a store close is key.
+Find the nearest health store or grocery store: When we land we like to load up on all things WFPB so having a store close is key.
 Make a list of things you’ll enjoy in the room or between sight seeing, you’ll be glad you did.

 When it comes to traveling the most important thing to remember is to have fun, relax, enjoy, and let yourself take it all in.
-When you plan ahead, you have everything you will need to have a beautiful time away from home.

 I hope you found my travel tips helpful.